wp-graphql/wp-graphql-woocommerce/docs/content/session/1-index.md

 WooGraphQL has the ability to take advantage of JWTs build and distribute in-house to provide a gateway to WooCommerce's functionality that rely user context.

-These features are the shopping cart, shipping calculator, guest data/orders.
-The shopping cart data and guest data, are saved temporarily in the database, so rolling your own objects for these client-side won't be necessary if using methods demonstrated throughout this section.
+This includes the shopping cart, shipping calculator and guest data/orders.

+The shopping cart data and guest data are saved temporarily in the WordPress database, so rolling your own objects for these client-side won't be necessary if using methods demonstrated throughout this section.